cxfos/visage/README.md

 npm install
 ```

-### 3. Open in Cursor IDE
+### 3. Open in VS Code

-Launch Cursor IDE and open the extension folder.
+Launch VS Code and open the extension folder.

 ### 4. Run the Extension